 Consistency also builds something less quantifiable: trust.
 Subscribers form habits around reliable creators.
 When they know you post regularly, they check.
 When they check, they engage.
 When they engage, the algorithm responds.
 The whole system runs on regularity.

-Month one: building.
+The compounding effect of consistency Month one: building.
 Month two: traction.
 Month three: compounding.
 The creators who quit in month two never see what month three would have been — and month three is often when everything changes.

 Motivation is the wrong fuel

-Every creator who's ever burned out ran on motivation.
+Every creator who has ever burned out ran on motivation.
 They posted when inspired, skipped days when tired, ramped up when excited and disappeared when results were slow.
 The problem with motivation is that it's correlated with results — it's high when things are going well and low exactly when you most need to keep going.

 Systems run independently of motivation.
 A batched content library means you have posts ready whether you feel like creating or not.
 A scheduled posting calendar means decisions are made in advance.
 A structured DM process means subscriber relationships are maintained even on low-energy days.
 The system keeps working when motivation doesn't.